OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 *Get List via Return Value*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All three of these methods also return the information in the form of a list.
+Both of these methods also return the information in the form of a list.
-You can disable the display of the information using the :code:`out_stream`
+You can disable the display of the information by setting the argument :code:`out_stream`
-option and access the data instead via the return value.
+to :code:`None` and then access the data instead via the return value.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.test_list_return_value